REAL ESTATE TIP – Confusing Precision with Accuracy

 The seller won, but not because the deed said “more or less.”
 Rather, they won because the deed said 151.88 feet, and more specifically ”to the north line of an abutting property.”

-In Maine, as in Oregon, the legal rule regarding descriptions is that monuments prevail over distances and an abutting property line is a “monument”.
+In ME, as in Oregon, the legal rule regarding descriptions is that monuments prevail over distances and an abutting property line is a “monument”.
 While 151.88 feet was precise, it was not accurate because the abutting property line was no longer 151.88 feet away as it had been prior to 1924.
 In that year, a deed between the two then-neighboring lot owners made the seller’s lot ten feet narrower.
 Neither the seller, nor buyer’s title insurance company was responsible for changing the recitation of the number of feet of frontage because the description was still accurate under the monuments over distances rule.

-Maine’s rule that monuments prevail over courses, that prevail over distances, that prevail over acreage is well known.
+ME’s rule that monuments prevail over courses, that prevail over distances, that prevail over acreage is well known.
 However, as the Kraft case shows, application of the rule can be unexpectedly strict.
 If the length of a particular boundary or the exact area of a parcel is important to your real estate transaction, be certain to consult with experienced land counsel and land surveyors before choosing to believe the recitation of a distance or area that appears in a deed, lease or purchase agreement.

 Today’s real estate tip is brought to you by Rick Smith, a LEED Accredited Professional and member of Bernstein Shur’s Real Estate Practice Group and Green Building Team.
 Stay tuned for more useful tips for real estate professionals.